Fellowship Program Overview

 The fellows interact closely, in a friendly and supportive environment, with each other and division faculty who supervise fellow care of patients, education, scholarly activity, and career development.
 They are encouraged to participate and take leadership roles in the many inclusive, social, and educational opportunities available through the Division, Department of Pediatrics, and the Office of Pediatric Education just to name a few!

 In keeping with guidelines established by the American Board of Pediatrics and the vision of Stanford School of Medicine to fuel innovation and transform patient care, all fellows are required to pursue hypothesis-driven research during their fellowship and participate in a quality improvement project.
 Fellows are encouraged to take advantage of the unique breadth of multidisciplinary research opportunities available within Stanford University’s Seven Schools.
-With assistance from Dr. Aye, fellows identify a research mentor and project early in their first year.
+With assistance from program leadership, fellows identify a research mentor and project early in their first year.

 This is a clinically, front-loaded program, however, research time is allocated throughout the three years with much of the third year dedicated to scholarly activity.
-In the first year, fellows will commence research and develop and submit an internal grant proposal with the Child Health Research Institute (CHRI).
+In the first year, fellows will commence research and develop and submit an internal grant proposal with the Maternal Child Health Research Institute (MCHRI).
 The process mirrors that of external, competitive grants to prepare fellows for th transition to future careers as physician scientists.

 Individualized scholarship oversight committees (SOC) comprised of at least three faculty members are formed once a project is identified.
 SOC meet semi-annually to oversee fellow progress.
 Fellows regularly present to the faculty, and are encouraged to present at local and national conferences and to submit a scholarly manuscript to a peer-reviewed journal by the end of their third year.
 A personal statement and completed work product approved by the SOC are required by early June in the final fellowship year in order to qualify to sit for the Board exams.

 The School of Medicine offers a highly competitive pay and benefits package to fellows with many stipends like monthly housing stipend, annual QI involvement bonus, and a free healthcare plan option.
 The program guarantees funding for all three years.
-However, fellows are required to participate in the internal, Child Health Research Institute (CHRI), grant application process to seek research funding for the second and third-year.
+However, fellows are required to participate in the internal, Maternal Child Health Research Institute (MCHRI), grant application process to seek research funding for the second and third-year.
 External funding may also be pursued.

 Clinical Training and Rotations